GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Corrected a problem where the SQL Server overview page sometimes shows no data after clicking on Rewind button.| SOSSE-8490 Corrected a problem where the "Collection 'Full Text Catalog' failed" alarm was raised incorrectly.| SOSSE-8486 Corrected a problem where access Windows connection may pop up Access Violation error after setting manage access to Spotlight connections.| SOSSE-8487
+Corrected a problem where the Spotlight Today page freeze after about 10 minutes sometime.| SOSSE-8476

 {% include links.html %}